Krillle/signalk-to-venus/README.md

 First working version

 ## Known Issues
-- **Loop prevention from signalk-venus not working yet** If you're using the signalk-venus plugin, virtual devices from Venus OS will loop back into Signal K. This can cause duplicate data.
-An update to signalk-venus is in progress to resolve this.
-(See Installation, Step X)
+- ~~**Loop prevention from signalk-venus not working yet**~~
+  **RESOLVED**: The plugin now includes comprehensive Venus OS source filtering that prevents feedback loops by automatically detecting and excluding Venus OS originated data at both processing and discovery levels.

 - **Virtual devices missing after startup**
 There is a remaining race condition that has not yet been fully identified.
 Although the plugin waits 15 seconds to allow the Signal K data tree to populate and Venus OS to initialize, not all virtual devices are always recognized by Venus OS on startup.
 A manual toggle (disabling and re-enabling the plugin) resolves the issue and all devices appear as expected.